Friday, 29 May 2020

 § The little child is very happy and excited as he is going to his village fair along with his parents.

-§ On his way many beautiful and attractive things catch his attention such as toys hanging in the shops, flowering mustard fields birds and insects.
+§ On his way many beautiful and attractive things catch his attention such as toys hanging in the shops, dragonflies in the flowering mustard fields, worms and insects, raining flower petals in a grove and doves.
 He wanted to buy toys and take flowers.
 He also wanted to catch dragonflies and play with doves.
 But, each time his parents said ‘no’ to him.
-Often he lagged behind in order to take these things and at his parents’ call he joined them.
+Often, he lagged behind in order to grab these things and at his parents’ call he joined them.

 § When the child reached the fair, again he was attracted by all the colourful objects and fascinating sights.